AkashKobal/front-end-full-stack-developement/README.md

 # front-end-full-stack-developement
-## 🗒️ Course Description
+## 🗒️ Description

-This intermediate course focuses on empowering students to excel in front-end full-stack development, with a strong emphasis on essential employability skills.
-Throughout the course, students will delve into key technologies and architectures necessary for designing and implementing front-end solutions.
-By successfully completing this course, students will be well-equipped to pursue a career in full-stack development, with a comprehensive understanding of both front-end and back-end aspects.
-Moreover, students will cultivate robust problem-solving abilities, vital for navigating challenges in real-world development scenarios.
+This intermediate repository focuses on empowering learner's to excel in front-end full-stack development, with a strong emphasis on essential employability skills.
+Throughout the repository, learner's will delve into key technologies and architectures necessary for designing and implementing front-end solutions.
+By successfully completing this repository, learner's will be well-equipped to pursue a career in full-stack development, with a comprehensive understanding of both front-end and back-end aspects.
+Moreover, learner's will cultivate robust problem-solving abilities, vital for navigating challenges in real-world development scenarios.

 ## 📚 Text Resources
 1. **Front-end Fundamentals** by Fender, Young (Leanpub, 2015) - This book provides foundational knowledge in front-end development, offering insights into essential concepts and techniques [[1](https://www.upgrad.com/blog/skills-to-become-a-full-stack-developer/)].